-Before Testir ng: ☐ Anno unce testing dates and scoring schedules in advance.
-Direct arize yourself with all test materials, including this manual and the appropriate Teacher's tions .
-Provide copies of the Teacher's Directions , prior to the first day of testing, to all teachers will be administering the tests.
-Teacher's Directions are not secure, and may be distributed. should oppor Nexte the H arize students with the general types of questions on the tests and the procedures that they defollow when recording the answers to the test questions.
-All students should have at least one tunity to practice with the practice test for either English language arts or mathematics in the raTM Test Delivery System secure browser.
-Login credentials for the practice tests are available on elp tab of the NexteraTM Administration System (see directions beginning on page A-88 of and Y: NexteraTM Administration System for further details). your : Instal student will need their own device that has been configured for testing.
-Please work with School or District IT Coordinator to verify the devices are ready for testing.
-The Setup and lation Guide (https://cbtsupport.nysed.gov/hc/en-us/articles/208474306) has detailed ctions for setting up devices for testing. e applicable accommodation features are set in the Nextera $^{m}$ Administration System for each nt requiring such accommodations. testing e that teachers have printed student login tickets, session access codes, and Proctor PINs prior to g.
-For information on how to print student login tickets and where to find the session access code, e section on the Tests tab that begins on page A-70 of this manual.
-After Testing y: ct and securely destroy all used scratch paper, student login tickets, Proctor PINs, and session s codes. receiv accon test w ct and verify the return of any paper test booklets (test read editions used by students ing the Read Aloud [by human] accommodation or English language editions provided as an amodation to English Language Learners who took an alternate language mathematics vith CBT) at the conclusion of testing.
-Use Appendix C to track the return of materials to estorage. • Not Tested codes, including absences, refusals, and exempt status have been indicated in exteraTM Administration System, as applicable.
+Before Tes ting: 🖵 Ann nounce testing dates and scoring schedules in advance.
+Dire niliarize yourself with all test materials, including this manual and the appropriate Teacher's ections .
+Provide copies of the Teacher's Directions , prior to the first day of testing, to all teachers o will be administering the tests.
+Teacher's Directions are not secure, and may be distributed. sho opp in t avai niliarize students with the general types of questions on the tests and the procedures that they uld follow when recording the answers to the test questions.
+All students should have at least one portunity to practice with the practice test for either English language arts, mathematics, or science he NexteraTM Test Delivery System secure browser.
+Login credentials for the practice tests are ilable on the Help tab of the NexteraTM Administration System (see directions beginning on page 5 of Appendix Y: NexteraTM Administration System for further details). you Inst h student will need their own device that has been configured for testing.
+Please work with ir School or District IT Coordinator to verify the devices are ready for testing.
+The Setup and callation Guide (https://cbtsupport.nysed.gov/hc/en-us/articles/208474306) has detailed ructions for setting up devices for testing. ure applicable accommodation features are set in the Nextera m Administration System for each dent requiring such accommodations. testi ure that teachers have printed student login tickets, session access codes, and Proctor PINs prior to ing.
+For information on how to print student login tickets and where to find the session access code, the section on the Tests tab that begins on page A-74 of this manual.
+After Testi ing: lect and securely destroy all used scratch paper, reference sheets, student login tickets, Proctor s, and session access codes. rece alte mat lect and verify the return of any paper test booklets (test read editions used by students eiving the Read Aloud [by human] accommodation or English language paper editions and ernate language paper editions provided as an accommodation to ELLs who took a thematics or science test with CBT) at the conclusion of testing.
+Use Appendix C to track the urn of materials to secure storage. ify Not Tested codes, including absences, refusals, and cases of exempt status, have been cated in the NexteraTM Administration System, as applicable.